Ensuring a Fair and Secure Testing Environment

 All students should have the same opportunity to succeed on AP Exams.
 The AP Program maintains strict test administration and security procedures to prevent incidents or improper conduct that could disrupt the test administration or give any student an unfair advantage.

-The AP Coordinator’s Manual, Part 2, along with the AP Exam Instructions provides the information needed to order, prepare for, administer, return, and pay for paper and pencil AP Exams.
+The AP Coordinator’s Manual, Part 2, which will be available later this year, provides the information needed to prepare for, administer, return, and pay for AP Exams.
+The AP Exam Instructions contains all instructions that proctors will provide to students on exam day.
 Follow all the procedures to help your school reduce risks of testing irregularities and security issues.

 Informing Students of the Importance of Exam Security

-Exam security information for students is in the AP Exam Terms and Conditions (cb.org/apexamterms).
-We’ll send reminders to students about reviewing the Terms and Conditions.
+Exam security information for students will be in the AP Exam Terms and Conditions.
+We’ll email schools and students when the Terms and Conditions are available, and we’ll send reminders to students about reviewing them.
 Ensure students have reviewed them before the exam administration.
-On exam day, students sign a statement on their answer sheet acknowledging they’ve read and agree to the AP Exam Terms and Conditions.
+On exam day (or when AP Art and Design students submit their portfolio), students acknowledge they’ve read and agree to the AP Exam Terms and Conditions.

 In Case of a Security Breach